Clean & Green, What does that even mean?

 You will never find The Dirty Dozen in any of empyri’s products.

 We believe that given the proper education and all the facts, consumers can decide for themselves if brands meet their need for clean while aligning or supporting their broader values.
-So empryi’s promise is full transparency: we’ll tell you all the ingredients in our products, support your learning about some that may be unfamiliar (sativa roots in skincare is brand new!) and hopefully we’ll make the cut.
+So empryi’s promise is full transparency: we’ll tell you all the ingredients in our products, support your learning about some that may be unfamiliar (high botanical roots in skincare are brand new!) and hopefully we’ll make the cut.

 Green beauty generally refers to products made from natural/naturally derived, rather than synthetic ingredients and when we talk about values, green beauty takes this picture to a new level.
 As written in Everyday Health, “The green, or sustainable, beauty trend, also called eco-beauty, is part of a larger life philosophy, an approach to self-care that emphasizes not being so engrossed in the mirror that you kick the earth to the curb”(1).